Azure/ResourceModules/docs/wiki/The CI environment - Publishing.md

 ## Module identifiers

-The names of published modules differ slightly depending on the location they are published to.
+The names of published modules differ slightly depending on the location they are published to & settings you may have configured.
 This is rooted in the different requirements per target location.
 In the following you can find the rules applied for each:

 <details>
 <summary>Template Specs</summary>

 **Actions**

+The final name is different based on the `useApiSpecsAlignedName` setting in the `settings.yml` file.

+If set to `true`:

+- Recover the original API Specs reference for the module from the `utilities/src/apiSpecsList.json` file
 - Remove the root folder name `modules` from provided module reference
 - Make lowercase
-- Replace `Microsoft` with `MS`
+- Replace `microsoft` with `ms`
 - Replace all `\` or `/` with `.`
 - Remove all duplications in the path.
+For example, the module identifier `ms.network.virtualnetworks.virtualnetworkpeerings` would be shortened to `ms.network.virtualnetworks.peerings`

+  **Examples**

+    - vault
+      - Before: `modules\recovery-services\vault`
+      - After: `ms.recoveryservices.vaults`
+    - replication-protection-container-mapping
+      - Before: `modules\recovery-services\vault\replication-fabric\replication-protection-container\replication-protection-container-mapping`
+      - After: `ms.recoveryservices.vaults.replicationfabrics.replicationprotectioncontainers.mappings`

+If set to `false`:

+- Remove the root folder name `modules` from provided module reference
+- Make lowercase
+- Replace all `\` or `/` with `.`
-For example, the path `virtual-network/virtual-network-peering` would be shortened to `virtual-network/peering`
+- Remove all duplications in the path.
+For example, the module identifier `virtual-network/virtual-network-peering` would be shortened to `virtual-network/peering`

 **Examples**

     - vault
       - Before: `modules\recovery-services\vault`
       - After: `recovery-services.vault`
     - replication-protection-container-mapping
       - Before: `modules\recovery-services\vault\replication-fabric\replication-protection-container\replication-protection-container-mapping`
       - After: `recovery-services.vault.replication-fabric.replication-protection-container.mapping`

 </details>